SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-06-xenophobia-agonistes.md

   sources.

 You _do not_ get to ask Native Americans if they're here "legally".
-Their claims to being here "legally" are almost certainly superior to yours.
+Their claims to being here "legally" are almost certainly superior to your own.

 ## The Weekend Conclusion